 We’ve all been there: after a long, busy day making an elaborate, time-consuming meal sometimes is the last thing we want to do.
-This is when a dish like today’s vegan bruschetta pasta comes in very handy.
+This is when today’s vegan bruschetta pasta recipe comes in very handy.
 Not only is it easy to make, it’s also light and filling, and can be easily prepared with no oil!

 To say that this recipe for bruschetta pasta is quick to make is an understatement.
 I mean, cooking the sauce takes less time than boiling the spaghetti!
 Actually, even ‘cooking’ is too loud of a word here: diced tomatoes just get warmed up in the pan and then are taken off the heat right away.